philipvantonder/letsblog-client-old/README.md

 # letsblog
-This is MEVN stack blog
+A blog using the MEVN stack.